B-head/factory_solver/README.md

+The Factorio calculator.
 Calculate quantities of machine and ingredient required in a factory to achieve materials production speed.

 The powerful solver based on IPMs for LP allows factories with complex recipe chains and loops to be calculated without extra hassle.